Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 ### Preparation

-To minimize the risk of cross-contamination, it is important to prepare a sterile workspace and equipment prior to beginning the protocol.
+To minimize the risk of cross-contamination, it is important to prepare a sterile workspace and equipment before beginning the protocol.

 **Glove Sterilization:**